Church Missions House: Construction

-William S. Langford was elected to Society leadership in 1885.
-Langford visited the headquarters of the Society for Promoting Christian Knowledge in London three years later.
+William S. Langford was elected to Society leadership in 1885 and visited the headquarters of the Society for Promoting Christian Knowledge in London three years later.
 Upon his return to the United States, he wrote to the Society's Board of Managers that a church missions headquarters was needed.
 In October 1888, a bishop, two presbyters, and six laymen were appointed to a committee to select the site and raise money through subscriptions.
 Prominent businessmen William Bayard Cutting, William G. Low, and Cornelius Vanderbilt were all on the committee.
 By May 1889, the committee had identified a site near Fourth (now Park) Avenue and 22nd Street.
 The site was selected because it was on a major avenue; it was near 23rd Street, where a crosstown streetcar line operated; it was next to Calvary Church, a major Episcopal church; and Madison Square and Gramercy parks were both nearby.

 Four alternative plans for a seven-story Missions House were presented to the Society's Board of Missions in September 1889.
 Church architect Robert W. Gibson was asked to review the plans.
 The following month, the Board of Missions approved the project.
 The winning plan was likely Stent's entry, published in the journal Spirit of Missions in December 1889.
 Stent's design was narrower than what was ultimately built, but the general design was almost the same.
 The Society sought to raise $200,000 for the building's construction through subscription.
 Over half of the total amount, $110,000, was raised by March 1890.
 The subscription was completed with two $50,000 donations from the Edson family that May.

 The Board decided to approve the project in October 1891.
 Early the following year, the Society bought an adjacent lot from the ASPCA, directly at the corner of Fourth Avenue and 22nd Street.
 Afterward, Stent's plans were revised, allowing for the construction of a larger structure on the site.
 The cornerstone of the building was laid on October 3, 1892, a year after the project was approved.
 The firm of Robinson & Wallace did not start constructing the building until that December.
 By mid-1893, the cost of construction had risen to $500,000.
 The Domestic and Foreign Missionary Society unceremoniously moved to its new headquarters on January 1, 1894.
 The Society did not wish to dedicate Church Missions House until all debts were settled.
 The building was officially dedicated three weeks later, on January 25.